will-ob/elastic-network-interface-attach/README.md

 `elastec-network-interface-attach`
 ======================

-Attach an elastic network interface (eni) to the instance running this container.
+Docker container to auto-attach an elastic network interface (eni) to the host instance.

 Inspired by [YoApp/elastic-ip-attach](https://github.com/YoApp/elastic-ip-attach).